khushi205/Soler-Sytem/README.md

 # Soler-Sytem
-this is a solar system create based on speed and size .
+this is a solar system create based on speed and size.